STREAMLINED DOMESTIC OFFSHORE PROCEDURES

 These Procedures is a voluntary disclosure option open to all US taxpayers who can meet the SDOP eligibility requirements.

 What are the Advantages of Streamlined Domestic Offshore Procedures?

-The Procedures allow non-compliant non-willful US taxpayers who meet the SDOP eligibility requirements to bring their US tax affairs into full compliance through a simplified compliance procedure and payment of much lower Title 26 Miscellaneous Offshore Penalty than under the OVDP.
+The Procedures allow non-compliant non-willful US taxpayers who meet the SDOP eligibility requirements to bring their US tax affairs into full compliance through a simplified compliance procedure and payment of much lower Title 26 Miscellaneous Offshore Penalty than under the now closed OVDP.

 What are the Main Eligibility Requirements of the Streamlined Domestic Offshore Procedures?

 In order to take advantage of the Procedures, US taxpayers must meet three main eligibility requirements – US tax residency, non-willfulness and absence of IRS examination/investigation.
 Read this article on SDOP Eligibility Requirements for more information.
 Your eligibility for SDOP should be determined by an international tax attorney who is experienced in the area of offshore voluntary compliance.

 Who Can Help Me Understand, Prepare and File My Voluntary Disclosure Using Streamlined Domestic Offshore Procedures?